‘RHOD’ Star Kary Brittingham Slams LeeAnne Locken’s Wedding To Rich Emberlin

 Kary Britingham threw some shade at LeeAnne Locken and Rich Emberlin on Wednesday before the highly anticipated premiere of The Real Housewives of Dallas‘ fourth season.

 During a September 4 interview with Us Weekly magazine, Brittingham said that while the couple’s April wedding ceremony was “really nice” and “really sweet,” the reception was a total circus.
-And, when it came to the budget for the Locken and Emberlin’s reception, the newest addition to the show suspected it wasn’t very high.
+And, when it came to the budget for Locken and Emberlin’s reception, the newest addition to the show suspected it wasn’t very high.

 “The reception was, like, a circus.
 It was so hot and they had no food.
 It was just like, no, it was not a great wedding at all.
 Definitely not $4 million, maybe, $2,000,” Brittingham said.